Quellick/Quellick.github.io/_portfolio/blocjams.md

 ## Problem

 Throughout each challenge new concepts where introduced, I had to learn and assimilate them into my pages.
 We also had to refactor our vanilla JavaScript into JQuery to reduce the number of lines of code on the page.
 I also had an issue where the player bar wasn't able to play or pause songs, nor could it move to the previous or next song.
+The code below handles any clicks when people select the song they wish to hear.
+It checks that the song isn't already currently playing (At #1) as well as manages which icon appears based on which state the song is in (At #2).
+This block of code also helps keep the seek bars synced with the progress of the current song being played as well as allowing the user to adjust the volume.
+(At #3 and #4)

 {% highlight javascript %}
 var clickHandler = function(){
        var songNumber = parseInt($(this).attr('data-song-number'));
+       // #1
        if (currentlyPlayingSongNumber !== null) {
        var currentlyPlayingCell = getSongNumberCell(currentlyPlayingSongNumber);
        currentlyPlayingCell.html(currentlyPlayingSongNumber);
      }
        if (currentlyPlayingSongNumber !== songNumber) {
+       // #2
        $(this).html(pauseButtonTemplate);
        setSong(songNumber);
        currentSoundFile.play();
+       // #3
        updateSeekBarWhileSongPlays()
+       // #3
        updatePlayerBarSong();
+       // #4
        var $volumeFill = $('.volume .fill');
        var $volumeThumb = $('.volume .thumb');
        $volumeFill.width(currentVolume + '%');